Penguinwizzard/microsoft-graph-docs/api-reference/v1.0/api/user-checkmembergroups.md

 in a Microsoft 365 group is always direct.

 > **Note:** This API only works for user accounts, and not for service principal identities.
-If your application supports both, consider using the [directoryObject: checkMemberGroups method](/graph/api/directoryobject-checkmembergroups) instead.
+If your application supports both, consider using [directoryObject: checkMemberGroups method](/graph/api/directoryobject-checkmembergroups) instead.

 ## Permissions